πŸ›’

 Disclosure & how we choose.
 Some links below are affiliate links (including Amazon; as an Amazon Associate we earn from qualifying purchases) β€” they cost you nothing and fund this ad-free site.
 Picks are labeled by their basis: community favorite (what SCI users consistently report), editor's pick (our judgment from lived experience and clinical guidance), or budget pick.
 Transfer technique should be taught by your OT/PT β€” a board is only as safe as the method you use with it.

-A transfer board bridges the gap between two surfaces so you can move chair-to-bed, chair-to-car, or chair-to-shower-bench without a lift.
+A transfer board bridges two surfaces so you can move chair-to-bed, chair-to-car, or chair-to-shower-bench without a lift.
 The right board matches your strength, your skin, and the specific transfer.
-Buy the wrong one and you either can't move yourself or you shear your skin doing it.
-Here's the honest breakdown.
+The wrong one leaves you unable to move yourself, or shearing your skin doing it.

 How to choose (the four things that matter)